Wreck of the Titanic: Exhibitions

 RMS Titanic Inc. organises large-scale exhibitions around the world of artefacts retrieved from the wreck site.
 After minor exhibitions were held in Paris and Scandinavia, the first major exhibition of recovered artefacts was held at the National Maritime Museum in 1994–95.
 It was hugely popular, drawing an average of 21,000 visitors a week during the year-long exhibition.
 Since then, RMS Titanic Inc. has established a large-scale permanent exhibition of Titanic artefacts at the Luxor Hotel and Casino in Las Vegas, Nevada.

 The 25000 sqft exhibit is the home of the "Big Piece" of the hull retrieved in 1998 and features conserved items including luggage, the Titanics whistles, floor tiles and an unopened bottle of champagne.
 The exhibit includes a full-scale replica of the ship's Grand Staircase and part of the Promenade Deck, and even a mock-up of the iceberg.
 It also runs a travelling exhibition called Titanic: The Artifact Exhibition which has opened in various cities around the world and has been seen by over 20 million people.
 The exhibition typically runs for six to nine months featuring a combination of artefacts, reconstructions and displays of the ship, her passengers and crew and the disaster itself.
 In a similar fashion to the United States Holocaust Memorial Museum in Washington, D.C., visitors are given a "boarding pass" in the name of an individual passenger at the start of the exhibition.
 They do not discover the fate of their assigned passenger until the end.

 Ownership

 The vast majority of the relics retrieved by various groups from the Titanic were owned by Premier Exhibitions which operated RMS Titanic Inc. and filed for bankruptcy in 2016.
 In late August 2018, the groups vying to purchase the 5,500 relics included one by museums in England and Northern Ireland, with assistance from James Cameron and some financial support from National Geographic.
 Oceanographer Robert Ballard said he favoured this bid since it would ensure that the memorabilia would be permanently displayed in Belfast and in Greenwich.
 A decision as to the outcome was to be made by a United States district court judge in the case titled RMS Titanic Inc., 16-02230, U.S. Bankruptcy Court, Middle District of Florida (Jacksonville).
 On 18 October 2018, a judge approved the sale of artefacts to a private investor group.

+In April 2026, a life jacket worn by Titanic survivor Laura Mabel Francatelli was auctioned for US$906,000.
+A lifeboat cushion also sold for US$527,000.